skip to content

 00:07:05 - Jenn Junod

-It's only because I remember you were my second episode and you.
-Was on Friday the 1st, and then you are on Tuesday.
+Oh, good times.
+It's only because I remember you were my second episode, and Jeremy Guerre was on Friday the 1st, and then you were on Tuesday.
 That's the only reason I remember that.
-And it's crazy because that goes into the language that I'm learning to say, because the last year I've been like, oh, I'm learning xyz.
-Well, at one point you learn and then you can actually talk about it.
-So you actually know it.
+And it's crazy because that goes into the language that I'm learning to say, because the last year I've been like, "Oh, I'm learning XYZ."
+Well, at one point you learn, and then you can actually talk about it, so you actually know it.
 You're not just learning it.
-And I didn't know how to talk about that, but that is.
-Okay, well, we can.
-We can move in to the darkness.
+And I didn't know how to talk about that, but that is okay.
+Well, we can move into the Dockerness.

 00:07:49 - Anthony Campolo